vitaoTM/rails-llm-app/README.md

 ### GEMS used other than rails daefault:
 - Note: to install these gems `cd` into your app directory and run those install commands
-- Obs: When creating a new rails project you can set your DataBase to the one you want, default is SQLite, to set postgreSQL or other you should add the flag `--database=DB_YOU_WANT_TOU_SE` .
+- Obs: When creating a new rails project you can set your DataBase to the one you want, default is SQLite, to set postgreSQL or other you should add the flag `--database=DB_YOU_WANT_TO_USE` .

 <div align="center">